aesco1/Ontology-Generation/README.md

    - A cache file will be created in the `cache` directory next to the script

 ### Method 2: WordPress Interface
-1. Ensure Ollama is running:
+1. Ensure all services are running:
-   - For WSL/macOS: `ollama serve`
+   - **For WSL/Linux**:
+     ~~~
+     sudo systemctl start apache2
+     sudo systemctl start mysql
+     ollama serve
+     ~~~
+   - **For Windows**:
+     - Start Apache and MySQL from XAMPP Control Panel
-   - For Windows: Ollama should be running in the background (check system tray)
+     - Ensure Ollama is running in the background

 2. Create a new WordPress page or post
 3. Add the shortcode `[ontology_visualizer]` to the page and publish
 4. Ontology Generator Form should now be usable: